The Cost of Building a Pergola

 Type of Construction

 Perhaps the largest factor affecting pergola prices is whether it’s built by a professional or comes ready-made.

-If it is customized and requires professionals to design and erect the structure the cost is usually around $3,500 for materials and labor.
+If it is customized and requires professionals to design and erect the structure the cost ranges any where from $20,000 to $100,000 for materials and labor.
 Customized pergolas will require more time to construct and install.
 The labor involved in creating your made-to-order covering will dramatically increase your pergola price.
 Typically a covering of 100 square feet will require a minimum of 35 man hours to create.
 This is can add a considerable amount of money to any pergola cost.

 When your budget is a concern, a ready-made one is usually your best bet.
 Pre-fabricated pergolas come in a variety of sizes, materials, colors, and styles.
 Though they may not provide homeowners a unique look that fits perfectly with their outdoor space they are certainly easier on the wallet.
-If you decide to build one on your own from a pre-fabricated package, your pergola costs will be lower at around $3,000.
+If you decide to build one on your own from a pre-fabricated package, your pergola costs may be lower.

 The value of the materials used is an additional factor affecting pergola prices.
 Whether you choose wood, vinyl, fibreglass, or aluminium this can dramatically affect the final tally.
 Wood is the most popular material for this type of outdoor covering.
 Its appeal is its natural look and usually suits any design or budget.
 Cedar and redwood are the most fashionable of the wood variety.
 They can withstand a variety of harsh weather conditions.
 However they tend to be the most expensive as well.
 To lower your pergola costs consider choosing a pressure-treated piece of lumber and have it wrapped in a thin layer of hardwood to get the look you’re after without the hefty price tag.